 Root Canal Therapy

 Root canal therapy is a dental procedure we perform to save a tooth after it has become severely infected.
 Prior to treatment, many patients express concern of pain or discomfort, but with advances in both technology and techniques, root canal treatment can be virtually painless.
-Our team at Langtree Dental Associates can help you feel comfortable while removing the infection and restoring the health of your tooth.
+Our team at Parkway Dentistry at Langtree can help you feel comfortable while removing the infection and restoring the health of your tooth.

 Why would I need a Root Canal?